-For all these reasons, we explain on this page, how the SNS can be tested.
+For all these reasons, we explain on this page, how the SNS can be tested locally.

 Step 4: Getting an SNS in production

 Once you properly tested the SNS, you are ready to ask the IC to launch an SNS for you in production!
-Note that the SNS feature is not yet generally available, but we will add more detailed instructions here as soon as it is.
-As the above steps may take a considerable amount of time, it can still make sense to already start with the preparations.
+We will add more detailed instructions here soon.